Slither (The Secret Circle): Reviews

 Matt Richenthal from TV Fanatic rated the episode with 4.3/5 saying that this episode was creepy and surprising.

-Sarah Maines from The TV Chick said that with this episode was an A+ episode of The Secret Circle.
+Sarah Maines from The TV Chick said that this episode was an A+ episode of The Secret Circle.
 "Overall, this was an A+ episode of Secret Circle.
 Edge of my seat, total emotional investment in all stories, and unexpected mind-bending twists.
 Here’s to hoping we see many more episodes like this one in the future!"

 Katherine Miller from The A.V.
 Club gave a B+ rate to the episode saying that it was again creepy, frightening and good.
 "It was creepy again.
 It was kind of frightening again.
 It was good again.
 I even watched The Vampire Diaries beforehand and it didn’t utterly pale in comparison.
 Acceleration!"

 Feature music

 In the "Slither" episode we can hear the songs: